jessicamaximo23/jessicamaximo23/README.md

 ⚡ I transitioned from a career as a physiotherapist to technology, leveraging my problem-solving skills to excel as a developer.

 ⚡ Passionate about learning and taking on new challenges, I am dedicated to creating digital experiences that resonate with users and achieve business goals.
-My combination of technical expertise and interpersonal skills allows me to collaborate effectively with teams and delive results.
+My combination of technical and interpersonal skills allows me to collaborate effectively with teams and delivery results.